projectcalico/calico/getting-started/calicoctl/configure/index.md

 ---
-description: Configure the calicoctl CLI.
+description: Configure the calicoctl to access your datastore.
 show_read_time: false
 show_toc: false
 ---